build3r/TodayILearned/stoic_lessons/lessons_2021.md

 204. Sep 18: No Pain is unbearable or unending if you have strong will.
 Go through it graciously and come out stronger.
 205. Sep 19: Your will should be adaptable to changing circumstances and new information.
 Flexibility in itself is a great strength.
 206. Sep 20: Life is more like wrestling than a dance, you will have to fight external opponents as well as internal one like limitations, emotions.
+207. Sep 21: Your plan may thwarted by unseen events minor or major, that ok, it reality.
+You have to learn to get back to rhythm.
+208. Sep 22: Great people do not shy away from challenges, they seek them.
+For the challenges are not the obstacles but the path.
+209. Sep 23: You have train yourself by repeating the habits which you want so that you will be able to use them unconsciously.